hyperf/hyperf/docs/en/amqp.md

     }
 }
 ```

 ### Consumer

-Create a `consumer` using the `gen:amqp-consumer` command.
+Use the `gen:amqp-consumer` command to create a `consumer`.

 ```bash
 php bin/hyperf.php gen:amqp-consumer DelayDirectConsumer
 ```

-In the `DelayDirectConsumer` file, add and introduce `use ProducerDelayedMessageTrait, ConsumerDelayedMessageTrait;`, the example is as follows:
+In the `DelayDirectConsumer` file, add the introduction of `use ProducerDelayedMessageTrait, ConsumerDelayedMessageTrait;`, as shown below:

 ```php
 <?php